Dear Delegates and Faculty,

 Since its founding in 1945, the United Nations has promoted international cooperation in a collaborative forum, with the ultimate goal of promoting intergovernmental harmony and security for the global population.
 In 2000, the United Nations proclaimed eight Millennium Development Goals that embody their ongoing efforts to combat international injustices and challenges to the human population.
 The organization also oversees a number of ongoing programs, funds, and special projects throughout the international community that strive to uphold these fundamental principles.

-Participating in MUNCH XVII will allow delegates to engage with the vision of the United Nations, founded in 1945 to promote international cooperation in a collaborative forum.
+Participating in MUNCH XVII will allow delegates to engage with the vision of the United Nations.
 In addition to General Assemblies such as the World Health Organization and Crisis Committees such as the Security Council, MUNCH also offers a number of non-traditional, creative crisis committees.
 Our most recent conference featured a council of Greek Gods and Goddesses and a joint committee of the Democratic and Republican National Conventions.
 MUNCH XVII looks forward to offering more of these creative debate environments, as well as a series new to this year’s conference, General Assemblies Plus (GAPs).
 These committees are rooted in traditional General Assemblies, yet will present delegates with timed crises that must be handled collectively and efficiently with innovative solutions.
 In its third year, our Press Corps will also be challenged with the task of observing committee sessions, posing tough questions to the delegates, and presenting their findings through journalistic outlets throughout the weekend as they grasp the delicate interaction between politics and the media.